Student Success Center

 - Amber Puckette: Business

-- Susannah Waldrop: Psychology and Communications
+- Susannah Waldrop: Psychology

-Additional adviser on campus:
+Additional advisers on campus:

 All other majors and upperclassmen should check Self Service Carolina for their adviser’s name.
 If your adviser is not listed, contact the main office of your department.

-- Myles Alexander: Math and Computer Science
+- Myles Alexander: Math, Computer Science, and Communications

 All too often, students get to college and realize that they weren’t as prepared as they thought they were.
 Good grades in high school don’t always indicate how well a student will perform academically in college.

-Academic Support offers a course for incoming freshmen, entitled University 101 (SUNV 101: The Student in the University).
+Academic Support offers a course for incoming freshmen, entitled University 101 (UNIV101: The Student in the University).
 This three hour elective course, which focuses solely on freshman success, will provide you with the tools and resources you need to make a smooth transition into college.
 It will address topics such as time management, study skills, career exploration, library skills, self awareness, and service learning as well as educating students about USC Upstate and our campus resources.
 Readings, assignments, and discussions for this course will focus on general freshman transition issues.
 Fun and engaging activities are also planned to provide a hands-on learning environment for students.
 (Please note: although almost all majors accept this course as elective credit, please check with your intended major departmental office if you have any questions.)

 University 101 is an important introduction to your college experience.
 It will familiarize you with some of the necessary skills needed to accomplish your goal of matriculation and graduation from USC Upstate.
 University 101 provides both an introduction to the nature of college education and a general orientation to the functions and resources of the college.
 Thus, it helps first year students adjust to college, develop a better understanding of the learning process and acquire basic academic survival skills.
 The course provides a support group for students in the critical first year by examining common issues in a less formal atmosphere than traditional courses.